-At Shine, we're committed to promoting Reconciliation, championing our First Nations people and increasing understanding and appreciation of Aboriginal and Torres Strait Islander cultures, histories and achievements.
+At Shine, we're committed to promoting Reconciliation, championing First Nations people and increasing understanding and appreciation of Aboriginal and Torres Strait Islander cultures, histories and achievements.

-Following completion of our inaugural ('Reflect') Reconciliation Action Plan (RAP), which focused on establishing foundational pieces of work on education, protocols and acknowledgements, we launched our second ('Innovate') RAP during the Financial Year.
-Our new RAP sets out actions we will take to create a more inclusive business and build strong, respectful and mutually beneficial relationships that create opportunities for Aboriginal and Torres Strait Islander peoples and recognise the unique contribution they make to our shared culture and heritage.
+Following completion of our inaugural ('Reflect') Reconciliation Action Plan (RAP), which focused on establishing foundational pieces of work on education, protocols and acknowledgements, we were pleased to launch our second ('Innovate') RAP in FY23.
+Our RAP sets out actions we are taking to create a more inclusive business and build strong, respectful and mutually beneficial relationships that create opportunities for Aboriginal and Torres Strait Islander peoples and recognise the unique contribution they make to our shared culture and heritage.
 Our team members are supportive and proud of the work we are undertaking under our RAP.